eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/21-linting-a-react-app-with-nx.md

 **[📹 Video](https://egghead.io/lessons/egghead-linting-a-react-app-with-nx)**

-Nx also generates a `.eslintrc` files when we start a new workspace - this file contains some linting rules that are setup for us.
+Nx also generates a `.eslintrc` files when we start a new workspace - this file contains some linting rules that are set up for us.

-Since the lint rules were setup for us we can run the lint command:
+Since the lint rules were set up for us we can run the lint command:

 ```shell
 yarn nx run store:lint